 Congressional Renters Caucus announces proposals to help renters with rising costs

-The average American who rents their home is now spending more than 30% of their income on housing – the mark that was once considered the standard for determining reasonable housing costs.
+The average American who rents their home is now spending more than 30 percent of their income on housing – the mark that was once considered the standard for determining reasonable housing costs.

 It’s a problem affecting people living in densely populated cities, to those in rural communities.